GrisWoldDiablo/Square-Enix-Game-Jam/README.md

-Practice Exercises with Unity 2019

-Square Enix Game Jam at Montréal Joue 2020
+Practice Exercises with Unity in preparation for Square Enix Game Jam at Montréal Joue 2020.

 LaSalle College